fmbarina/multicolumn.nvim/README.md

   - ...and all of that configurable per filetype
 - 💾 Start enabled, disabled, or remember state from last time
 - 🔌 Toggle On/Off the entire plugin
+- ⏰️ Refresh colorcolumn when you move, lazily or on timed intervals.
 - 🎈 Exclude floating windows - no more manually excluding lazy, mason, etc.
 - 📄 Exclude specific filetypes